-The B. S. degree in Psychology requires the completion of thirty-six hours in Psychology (as listed in the B. A. degree section) and completion of one of the following three options: (1) 8-9 hours of upper level behavioral science courses, or 8-9 hours of upper level natural science courses; OR (2) Complete the requirements for a minor within the department OR (3) Complete the requirements for a second major as listed in the catalog.
+The B.S. degree in Psychology requires the completion of thirty-six hours in Psychology (as listed in the B. A. degree section) and completion of one of the following three options: (1) 8-9 hours of upper level behavioral science courses in another discipline (sociology, criminal justice, social work), or 8-9 hours of upper level natural science courses; or (2) Complete the requirements for a minor within the department or (3) Complete the requirements for a second major as listed in the catalog.
 Note: The approved second major from this department would be either Sociology, Social Work, or Criminal Justice.

-Psychology Major with emphasis in Sports Performance Enhancement - B. S. Degree (42 hours)
+Psychology Major with Emphasis in Sports Performance Enhancement - B.S.
+Degree (42 hours)